-Table 9 provides a summary of CO fatality victims characterized by race/ethnicity for the years 2008 through 2018.
+Table 9 provides a summary of CO fatality victims characterized by race/ethnicity for the years 2010 through 2020.
 Estimates of the percentage of the U.S. population categorized into the various race/ethnicity groupings were based on single-race characterizations, as represented in the U.S. Census Bureau reports.
 Individuals reported as multi-race are included in the Unknown/Other/Mixed category.

-Chi-square goodness-of-fit test results indicate a significant statistical difference (p-value = 0.0322) between the proportion of CO victims categorized by race/ethnicity from that of the general U.S. population.
+Chi-square goodness-of-fit test results do not indicate significant statistical differences between the proportion of CO victims categorized by race/ethnicity from that of the general U.S. population.
 Each race/ethnicity group was analyzed separately, versus the expected proportion of the respective race/ethnicity group based on U.S. population figures, assuming there was no race/ethnicity group effect on the CO poisoning fatality rate.
 A Chi-Square statistical analysis was performed to determine which race/ethnicity group proportions were significantly greater than or less than the expectation.
 For the Chi-Square analysis, the three smaller groups ("Asian/Pacific," "American Indian," and "Unknown/Other/Mixed") were combined, due to their relatively small proportion of the U.S. population.
-Binomial tests indicate that two race/ethnicity groups were statistically significantly different from the expected proportion based on the U.S. population.
-The observed proportion of Hispanic CO deaths was significantly lower (p-value of 0.0140) than the proportion of Hispanics in the U.S. population.
-Additionally, the observed proportion of White CO deaths was significantly higher (p-value = 0.0071) than the proportion of White Americans in the U.S. population.
-In previous years of this report, Black or African Americans demonstrated a significantly higher proportion of CO deaths than their proportion in the U.S. population and White Americans did not.
-This finding was similarly observed in the most recent previous (which included estimates up until 2018).
-Although this finding continues to be observed for the second year in a row, it is unclear if this is an anomaly or a pattern change.
+Binomial tests do not indicate that any race/ethnicity groups were statistically significantly different from the expected proportion based on the U.S. population.
+Although the estimated proportion of Hispanic CO deaths was lower than the proportion of Hispanics in the U.S. population, the difference was not found significant.
+Although the proportion of non-Hispanic White CO deaths was higher than the proportion of non-Hispanic White Americans in the U.S. population, the difference was not found significant.
+This contrasts with the finding of last year's report which found a significant difference for non-Hispanic White Americans within the prior 3-year period of 2017-2019.
+It is unclear if this is an anomaly or a pattern change.
+Although non-Hispanic Black or African Americans (12% of CO deaths) were estimated to be involved in a slightly lower proportion of deaths than their U.S. population proportion (13%), the difference is not statistically significant.
+Similarly, no significant differences were found when comparing the proportion of CO deaths and population proportion for the group of remaining race/ethnicities.

-7 "Under 5" and "5-14" groups were combined due to small sample sizes.
+11 "Under 5" and "5-14" groups were combined due to small sample sizes.

-8 Three-year average, 2016 to 2018, from July 2020 U.S. Census estimates of the U.S. population.
+12 Three-year average, 2018 to 2020, from July U.S. Census estimates of the U.S. population.
+June 2021